-The ESFP personality type is one of the most colorful and intriguing types in the MBTI spectrum and makes up 11% of the general population.
+The ESFP personality type is one of the most colorful and intriguing types in the 16 personalities spectrum and makes up 11% of the general population.
 Since their preferences are Extraverted, Sensing, Feeling, and Perceiving, it will not be hard to spot them in the crowd.

 They are open-minded, energetic, and enthusiastic people-pleasers who enjoy being in the spotlight.
 Also known as The Entertainer, the ESFP personality will do their best to liven up the atmosphere wherever they go.
 They tend to live in the moment, having fun while seeking out new experiences and new people.
 This isn’t a self-focused drive, however; ESFPs like to share their joy and lust for life with others, involving them in their activities.